Buying Guide for Mobility Transfer Aids

 How Do You Transfer A Heavy Patient?

 Both the patient and the carer need to be protected during a transfer.
-Hence you must use the correct lifting techniques.
+Hence it would be best if you used the correct lifting techniques.
 The following are the steps taken.

 • Gather the necessary equipment, such as a gait belt, transfer board, or powered lift.

-• Take a step back to a safe distance from the patient but close enough to easily reach the person.
+• Take a step back to a safe distance from the patient but close enough to reach the person easily.

 • Place one hand on the patient’s shoulder and the other on the gait belt, and lift them up and toward you.